Evaluating the Effectiveness of your Safety Training.

 Carry out a Safety Training Needs assessment

-A training needs assessment is a methodology that evaluates your company’s operations and risks and determines if there are any gaps in your safety training programs.
+A training needs assessment is a methodology that evaluates your company’s operations and risks and determines if there are any gaps in your health & safety management system.

 Evaluate the Costs and Benefits of your training program

 Measure the costs and benefits of your safety training program.
-Compare the costs incurred through onsite incidents to the benefits of your training system.
+Compare the costs incurred through onsite incidents to the benefits of your health & safety management system.
 Are the benefits outweighing any additional costs?

 Health and safety training is effective only when it is created and delivered in an engaging manner.
 A focused effort with careful planning will create an effective training program.